 Loyal shoppers return to your stores.
 If these loyal shoppers aren’t seeing anything new when coming back, they will be less likely to make another purchase.

 A fresh VM design also helps you to experiment with more creative ways of displaying your products and helping you to identify what makes your brand stand out in the eyes of shoppers.

-5. Capitalise early on trends, holidays and themes
+5. Capitalize early on trends, holidays and themes

-Many stores will rotate their visual merchandising displays when it comes to specific holidays or capitalising on modern trends in order to bring in shoppers and drive sales with a specific angle and story.
+Many stores will rotate their Visual Merchandising displays when it comes to specific holidays or capitalizing on modern trends in order to bring in shoppers and drive sales with a specific angle and story.